code-423n4/2023-10-badger/README.md

 ---

-# Repo setup

-## ⭐️ Sponsor: Add code to this repo

-- [ ] Create a PR to this repo with the below changes:
-- [ ] Provide a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 48 business hours prior to audit start time.**
-- [ ] Be prepared for a 🚨code freeze🚨 for the duration of the audit — important because it establishes a level playing field.
-We want to ensure everyone's looking at the same code, no matter when they look during the audit.
-(Note: this includes your own repo, since a PR can leak alpha to our wardens!)

----

 ## ⭐️ Sponsor: Edit this `README.md` file

 - [ ] Modify the contents of this `README.md` file.
 Describe how your code is supposed to work with links to any relevent documentation and any other criteria/details that the C4 Wardens should keep in mind when reviewing. ([Here's a well-constructed example.](https://github.com/code-423n4/2022-08-foundation#readme))